 1. Your First Script is Ready to Market

 Your first script is your worst script.
 Plain and simple.
 You haven’t had the time to hone your screenwriting skills, instincts, or style.
-You haven’t had the time to learn the basic guidelines and expectations of the film industry.
-You haven’t had the time to make those necessary mistakes and you haven’t had the time to learn from them.
+You haven’t had the time to learn the fundamental guidelines and expectations of the film industry.
+You haven’t had the time to make those necessary mistakes, and you haven’t had the time to learn from them.
 The art and craft of screenwriting is something that needs to be cultivated.

 Furthermore, Hollywood is all about bridges.
 Making those bridges takes networking, luck, and above all else, great scripts.
-The worst thing screenwriters can do is jump the gun before they’ve honed their craft and go on to market scripts that just aren’t ready.
+The worst thing screenwriters can do is jump the gun before they’ve honed their craft and go on to market scripts that aren’t ready.
 Why?
-Because the efforts made networking, as well as the luck that may have come forth, will prove to be a waste when the powers that be read that script.
+Because the efforts made while networking, as well as the luck that may have come forth, will prove to be a waste when the powers that be read that script.

 They’re professionals.
 They read and consider hundreds of scripts per month.
-They will see each and every lesson that was clearly not learned and they will see each and every mistake that shouldn’t have made it to them.
+They will see each and every lesson that was not learned and they will see each and every mistake that shouldn’t have made it to them.
 And those bridges will be quickly burned for good.

 Even the greatest screenwriters bombed on their first try, so screenwriters should take comfort in knowing that all screenwriters, even the great ones, start from the same place.

 Don’t market that first script.
-Feel free to test it out in contests and by all means seek any and all feedback that you can get.
+Feel free to test it out in contests and by all means seek any feedback that you can get.
 But don’t market it.
 It’s not ready.
 And more important, you’re not ready.
 Not yet.

 2. You Can Sell Pitches to Hollywood

 This isn’t the ’90s.
-The screenwriting boom of that decade fizzled quickly and any remnants of it were extinguished after the financial crisis of 2008, which changed the way Hollywood works.
+The screenwriting boom of that decade fizzled quickly, and any remnants of it were extinguished after the financial crisis of 2008, which changed the way Hollywood works.
 Studios dropped the many “term deals” they had (producers and writers that the studio bankrolled on lot to develop potential films) beyond major names and they’ve become very frugal with their spending ever since.
 The few pitches they do buy are from already established producers and writers.
 Anything else is a gamble, and studios don’t like to gamble.

 Ideas are aplenty.
 Everyone seems to have a “great idea” for a movie.
-But in this day and age, it’s not good enough and it only adds an extra step for the studios or powers that be.
+But in this day and age, it’s not good enough, and it only adds an extra step for the studios or powers that be.
 They’d have to buy the pitch, then hire a writer (or pay the screenwriter that pitched it to write it), and likely have to hire more writers on top of that.